rmkubik/rk-ssg/example/blog/post2.md

 ## What's up everybody?
 2

+This is some new content to be hot reloaded.

 This is a cool markdown post.
 2

 It would be cool to have <custom-element>custom content</custom-element>.
 2